 Christmas tree lights

 Wherever possible we encourage the use of power-saving LED lights as these use a fraction of the energy of incandescent bulbs.
 They are available in ice or warm white and multi-coloured with switchable multi-action programs, always on, flashing or sequenced to suit the occasion.
 Lights used to be limited to the tree but now most people want to add sparkle around the home and quite often outside too.
 They are available in many different lengths with hundreds of bulbs and some with more than a thousand, so you can really go to town.

 Disposing of your Christmas tree

 Just when the Christmas festivities are over and returning to work looms, probably the last thing people want to do is take down the tree.
-While many local authorities offer a Christmas Tree disposal service you still have to remove the lights, undress the tree and put it out for collection.
-In London we offer a disposal service second to none.
+While many local authorities offer a Christmas tree disposal service, you still have to remove the lights, undress the tree and put it out for collection.
+In London, we offer a disposal service.
 Not only can we remove your tree and ensure that it is properly recycled but we can also undress it.
 We will take all of the decorations off the tree, safely wrap them in tissue, package them in boxes, undress the lights, stow them, clean up all the fallen needles and then take the tree away to be recycled.

 Feeling festive?
 Head on over to Pines and Needles to see how you can make your Christmas extra special.
 And, don’t forget to share your Christmas tree pictures with us by tagging #OakFurnitureland on Instagram.